On this page:

-Research by Dr Jeffrey Mogil and colleagues, McGill University, has demonstrated that changes in facial expression provide a reliable and rapid means of assessing pain in mice, rabbits and rats.
+Research by Dr Jeffrey Mogil and colleagues, McGill University, has demonstrated that changes in facial expression provide a reliable and rapid means of assessing pain in mice and rats.
 ‘Grimace scales’ have been developed for these species, based on changes in a number of ‘facial action units’, such as narrowing of the eyes (orbital tightening) or changes in the position and shape of the whiskers.

 Where grimace scales are being used to assess pain in real time at the cage/pen side, each animal should be observed for a short period of time to avoid scoring brief changes in facial expression that are unrelated to the animal’s welfare.
 They should only be used with awake animals.

 The NC3Rs has produced A3-sized posters of the mouse, rabbit and rat grimace scales for display in laboratory animal facility rooms and corridors, to help raise awareness about the scales and familiarise staff with the specific facial action units.
-These posters are available in English and French.

 See the links below for guidance on how to use the grimace scales and research papers that underpin and validate this technique.